kimwalisch/primesieve/README.md

 By default libprimesieve uses multi-threading for counting primes/k-tuplets and for finding the nth prime.
-However ```primesieve::iterator``` the most important feature provided by libprimesieve runs single-threaded because it is simply not possible to efficiently parallelize the generation of primes in sequential order.
+However ```primesieve::iterator``` the most useful feature provided by libprimesieve runs single-threaded because it is simply not possible to efficiently parallelize the generation of primes in sequential order.